-SAVE THE DATE: Next course will begin May 5 and run until July 5 - 2019
+SAVE THE DATE: Next course will begin October 15 and will run until December 15 - 2019

 NEW REGISTRATION FEES

 All Health Professionals including Students: $150 + GST

 For registration enquiries please contact firstname.lastname@example.org or 306-966-5539.

 The course has been divided into 2 modules (5 topics), each of which is broken into relevant topics related to the theme of each module.
 Within each topic, you will be expected to respond with at least one post to one or more discussion questions (posting anonymously is also available).

 Additionally, you will be supported to write a reflection on a major theme introduced in two of the topics.
 The process of reflective writing will encourage you to reflect on how your responses to others are influenced by your own culture and experiences.

 Through your participation in the course, you will be able to:

 - Explore how ‘cultural genocide’ led to intergenerational trauma that impacts the health and wellness of Indigenous peoples